scribd/scribd.github.io/_posts/2019-12-03-managing-pagerduty-rotations.md

 ## Bumpy roads

-Having wired the settings together for Core Platform's services as a prototype, I shared the work with a developer we were working with from PagerDuty, it went _okay_.
-I explained the desired end-goal, and walked through what I expected to happen.
-Considering our settings, he explained that what would _actually_ happen was:
+Having wired the settings together for Core Platform's services as a prototype, I shared my progress with a developer from PagerDuty; it went _okay_.
+I explained the desired end-goal, and we walked through what I expected to happen.
+Considering our settings, he explained that what would _actually_
+happen:

-* During the day, Core Platform developers
+* During the day, Core Platform developers would be notified when incidents happened.
 * Outside of the day shift, there would **always** be a 30 minute delay, dead air, before anybody would be notified.
 After that 30 minute delay, the Core Infrastructure team would receive the alert.